 A Tale of Two Sorcerers

 If Konrad was intentionally set up as a one-note villain, it is only because Radiant had a much more interesting character hiding in the shadows.
 After a surprise encounter with a bandaged covered sorcerer calling himself Grimm, the group becomes aware that a single individual called a Dormitor is controlling the Nemesis.
 During the battle with Konrad, the Dormitor makes a grand entrance at the top of the clock tower.
 She reveals herself as Hameline, a girl who was once an imprisoned sorcerer held under custody by the Inquisition of Rumble Town for being infected.
-Ironically, the Inquisition intended to use the sorcerers as a defense force against any Nemesis invasions.
+Despite their persecution of the sorcerers, the Inquisition intended to use them as a defense force against any Nemesis invasions.

 In a flashback that took place years prior, a young Konrad intentionally led the infected children to “escape” their prison cell, only to find a trap waiting for them.
 The townsfolk murdered the other children, leaving Hameline as the sole survivor.
 Sometime later, during a Nemesis attack, Konrad enacts the second part of his plan to kill the current Inquisitor captain and the last remaining obstacle standing in his way of wiping out the town’s immigrant and sorcerer population.
 Hameline escapes and awakens her Dormitor power to control the invading Nemesis, finding both a family and purpose.
 To that end, she temporarily aligns with Konrad with the intent of betraying him and destroying everything.